GoyalLab/SingletCodeWebsite/docs/classifier.rst

 Classifying doublets in non-barcoded datasets
 ------------------------------------------------

 Although barcoding experiments are becoming increasingly prevalent, they are still relatively uncommon.
 Therefore, we sought to train a doublet classifier on barcoded data that could detect doublets in non-barcoded data.
-We trained a classifier on a melanoma cell sample using true singlet labels from singletCode and successfully identified doublets in a similar cell sample without needing barcoding data.
+We trained a classifier on cell samples from melanoma, mouse brain, leukemia, and bone marrow/leukemia using true singlet labels from singletCode and successfully identified doublets in a similar cell sample without needing barcoding data.
+Further, we integrated all the data from mouse and human samples together, split it in half, and it to train a classifier that was then tested on individual sample components of the opposite half.
+This, too, proved to outperform other doublet detection methods.

 .. figure:: /images/Figure6G.png
    :scale: 50 %